 Pigeons were used extensively in World War One.
 Man-made communication systems were still crude and unreliable, so dogs and pigeons were used.
 Pigeons would have been found just about anywhere on the Western Front.
 At the First Battle of the Marne in 1914, French troops stopped the German advance on Paris.
 As the French troops advanced and pushed back the Germans, so their pigeons advanced with them.
 In the heat and disorientation of battle, pigeons proved to be the best way of sending messages to the French headquarters.
 At the Marne, the French had 72 pigeon lofts.
 As the French advanced, the lofts advanced with them – but many of the pigeons were ‘on duty’ carrying messages and could never have known where their loft had moved to.
 Incredibly, all the pigeons at the Marne returned to their lofts – despite the fact that they would have flown ‘blind’ not knowing where their loft was.

-molesting homing pigeons is punishable un the Defence of the Realm
+Killing, wounding or molesting homing pigeons is punishable un the Defence of the Realm Regulations by

 The public are reminded that homing pigeons are doing valuable work for the government, and are requested to assist in the suppression of the shooting of these birds.